mcjazzyfunky/js-surface/README.md

 #### Alternative API for stateful/effectful components

 React's hook API was really a ground-breaking improvement in UI development.
-Nevertheless it also was a bit controversial as it seems a bit unusual and magical.
+Nevertheless it also was a bit controversial as it seems a kind of unusual and magical.
 As jsSurface is a R&D project it also shows how an alternative to such a hook API could look like.
 This alternative is based on a factory pattern and seperates the process into a initialization phase and a render phase.
 It is100% typesafe and 0% magical.
-However this alternative is a more verbose then the hook API and has the the main issue that values often have to be wrapped into getter functions or unwrapped from those.
+However this alternative is a more verbose then the hook API and has the the main issue that values often have to be wrapped into getter functions or unwrapped from those.<br>
-FYI: The author of jsSurface prefers the hook API.
+FYI: The author of jsSurface prefers the hook API.<br>
 Anyway, here's what the alternative component API looks like:

 ```jsx